-Dolphin Beach House is perched out on the Sky Drive along the Wild Atlantic Way.
+Dolphin Beach House is perched out on Sky Drive along the Wild Atlantic Way.
 Let me just warn you, the road to Dolphin Beach house was one of the most exhilarating, fun drives I did on the Wild Atlantic Way.
 Grass grew between the tire tracks –indicating this road was the smallest of small – the kind that requires you to back up if you meet a car.
 You know your going someplace great when it’s hard to get there!
 The guesthouse was cozy and comfortable – It felt like a home.
-You could tell it was a family run business through and through.
-My room was large, beautifully designed and had a lovely patio that had a path leading to the gardens and water.
+You could tell it was a family-run business through and through.
+My room was large, beautifully designed, and had a lovely patio that had a path leading to the gardens and water.
 They even set a little table for my morning breakfast that looked out over the sea cliffs.

 Read Reviews of Dolphin Guest House

 Take a step back in time and transport yourself to Ireland in the 1800s.
 Stay in the east wing of the historic Bantry House.
 Live the life of a wealthy land baron, walk through the extensive gardens, sit by crackling fires, and get special access/use of the library and billiard rooms in the museum.
 This is a unique way to experience a bit of Irish history and is a super location for exploring Sheeps Head and Beara Peninsulas

 Read Reviews of Bantry House B&B

 Ceol Na Mara B&B – Sligo